Engine diagnostics

-Reviewing the provided description and system operation information will help determine if the condition described by the customer is causing defective or normal engine operation.
+Reviewing the provided description and system operation information will help determine whether the condition described by the customer causes the engine to operate abnormally or normally.

-- Review the system operations to familiarize yourself with the system functions, see Section 1A1, General Engine Data - 2.0 Diesel and Section 1F1, Engine Controls - 2.0 Diesel - General.
+- View system operations To become familiar with the system functions, See Section 1A1, General Engine Data - 2.0 Diesel and Section 1F1, Engine Controls - 2.0 Diesel - General Information.

-- Perform a diagnostic check on the engine management system, refer to Section 1F1, Engine Controls - 2.0 Diesel - Diagnosis.
+- Perform a diagnostic check of the engine management system, See Section 1F1, Engine Controls - 2.0 Diesel - Diagnostics.

-All diagnostics on the vehicle must follow a logical process.
-Strategy Based Diagnostics is a unified approach for repairing all vehicle systems.
-The process flow chart in strategy-based diagnostics can always be used to solve systemic problems.
-The diagnostic flow chart is the starting point from which to start when repairs are required.
-For a detailed explanation of strategy and flowchart based diagnostics, see Section 1F1, Engine Controls - 2.0 Diesel - Diagnosis.
+All diagnostics on a vehicle should follow a logical process.
+Strategy-based diagnostics is a unified approach to performing repairs on all vehicle systems.
+The process flow chart in strategy-based diagnostics can always be used to solve system problems.
+The diagnostic process flow chart is the starting point when repairs are required.
+For a detailed explanation of strategy-based diagnostics and the process flow chart, See Section 1F1, Engine Controls - 2.0 Diesel - Diagnostics.

-- Inspect the vehicle for post-sales equipment that may adversely affect engine performance.
+- Inspect the vehicle for any additional equipment installed on the vehicle after sale that may adversely affect engine performance.

-- Inspect easily accessible or highly visible system components for clear signs of damage or conditions that may cause the symptom.
+- Inspect easily accessible or highly visible system components for clear evidence of damage or conditions that may cause the symptom.

 - Check the engine lubrication system as follows:

-- Is the oil filter properly applied and
+- is the oil filter being used correctly?

-- whether the oil is contaminated and whether there are carbon particles in it.
+- whether the oil is contaminated and whether there are any carbon particles in it.

 - engine speed (rpm),